kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-18-Hot-and-Sour-Soup-in-Beijing-is-Just-as-Gloopy.md

 ---
 layout: post
-title: Day 2&#58; Hot and Sour Soup in Beijing is Just as Gloopy
+title: Beijing&#58; Hot and Sour Soup in Beijing is Just as Gloopy
 ---

 Location: Beijing, China